gatsbyjs/gatsby/docs/blog/2018-06-24-investigating-gatsby-build-performance-at-scale/index.md

 In order to measure the “build performance cost” of each of these three factors, we’ve benchmarked Gatsby build times for two different sites, one image-heavy and one markdown-page heavy.

 The first site is [FreeCodeCamp’s Guide](https://github.com/freeCodeCamp/guide), one of the largest open-source Gatsby sites with around 3,000 pages.
-The second site is an official example, using-gatsby-image, copied into its own repo.
+The second site is the using-gatsby-image official example [copied into its own repo](https://github.com/calcsam/gatsby-image-performance-benchmarking).
 We’ve run two different versions of this: first, with around 25 images and second, with around 250 images.
 Both sites are running on Gatsby v2.

 Note that **using gatsby-image is not a requirement to use Gatsby**.
 If you have enough images that image-processing-driven build times is impeding project goals or team workflows, consider simply removing (or not implementing) gatsby-image.